 The AlienApp for AT&T Cybersecurity Forensics and Response provides easy access to define a scheduler job to retrieve your Microsoft Windows or Linux system data.
 You can also create a scheduler job to execute system-level enforcement functions on Windows hosts, such as Shutdown, Restart, and Stop Process.
 Review the information in Supported Actions to determine the action that you want to use for your scheduled job.

 After you create the new job, you can make changes to the parameters for the scheduled job or review its history in the Scheduler page.
-See Managing Jobs in the Scheduler for more information about working with scheduled jobs.
+See USM Anywhere Scheduler for more information about working with scheduled jobs.

 To schedule a Forensics and Response job